oskratch/wordpress-plugin-jsonifywp/README.md

 ### Display a Detail Page

-1. Create a WordPress page (e.g., `/detail/` or `/employees/`) and add this shortcode:
+1. Create a WordPress page (e.g., `/detail/`) and add this shortcode:
     ```
     [jsonifywp_detail]
     ```
-2. In the JsonifyWP admin, make sure to set the **Detail page URL** field for each API endpoint to match the slug of this detail page (e.g., `detail` or `employees`).
+2. In the JsonifyWP admin, set the **Detail page URL** field for each API endpoint to match the slug of this detail page (e.g., `detail`).
 This tells the plugin where to link for detail views.
 3. JsonifyWP will automatically use the `jsonifywp_id` and `item` parameters from the URL, for example:
     ```
-    /employees/?jsonifywp_id=1&item=2
+    /detail/?jsonifywp_id=1&item=2
     ```

 ### How navigation works